logzio/logz-docs/_source/user-guide/cloud-siem/siemplify.md

 ![Initialize the Logz.io json adapter for Siemplify](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siemplify-integration/hash-json-adapter.png)

-##### Initialize for other indicator type

-Repeat the process for each indicator type, as relevant.
-The set of actions for each branch are indicator-specific, yet equivalent.

 ##### Investigate the indicator

+In our example, the playbook ran an action to extract the field `sourceHostName` from all logs.
+As a result, the playbook identified another `hostname` affected by the same hash indicator.
+The red color indicates that the new station was previously missed.

 ![Output example for the Logz.io incident hunting playbook for Siemplify](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siemplify-integration/playbook-output-example.png)

+##### Repeat for other indicator types

+The **Logz.io Indicator Hunting Playbook** can help you track several indicator types.
+You'll need to repeat the process to initialize the playbook for each indicator type, as relevant.

+The set of actions for each branch are indicator-specific, yet equivalent.
+{:.info-box.note}